weremoose/hillsideprojects/_pages/contact.md

 title: Contact
 ---

 Hillside Projects are based in Stockholm, Sweden.
 Their studio is located in Hagsätra.
-Hillside Projects are members of <a href="http://idigalleri.org/" target="_blank">ID:I Galleri</a> in Stockholm.
+Hillside Projects are members of <a href="http://idigalleri.org/" target="blank">ID:I Galleri</a> in Stockholm.

 E-mail: info@hillsideprojects.com